Return to School Roadmap - 2020-21

 The 27 page Berkley Schools Return to School Roadmap outlines how school will be handled in each phase of the Governor's plan.

-The Extended COVID-19 Learning Plan Update outlines how the District will bring students back into the classroom while also providing an Online Academy option for elementary students.
+The Extended COVID-19 Learning Plan Updates outline how the District will bring students back into the classroom while also providing a virtual option for elementary students.

 The community is encouraged to read both plans in their entirety.
 The plans includes details on safety protocols, mental and social-emotional wellness, instruction and operations.